-Geothermal heat is important to factor in when examining ice sheets and melting, especially when predicting how climate change will impact those areas in the Antarctic and Arctic where melting will cause sea level rise.
+Geothermal heat, which can also be a sustainable energy source, is important to factor in when examining ice sheets and melting.
+This is especially true when predicting how climate change will impact those areas in the Antarctic and Arctic where melting will cause sea level rise.

 “How the ice sheet will respond to these recent changes is influenced by the pattern of geothermal heat, and that’s why this new map is so important,” said David Vaughan, a British Antarctic Survey glaciologist in a written statement.